Celts to the Creche: Day 2

 St. Hilda Today: There are numerous churches, schools, and colleges named after St. Hilda.
 There is a renewed interest in St. Hilda among those who study the history of women, the Church, and the early medieval era.

 At Lindisfarne (Holy Island) in northeast England, the “Community of Aidan and Hilda,” a dispersed international ecumenical community of men and women has it’s office and a retreat center.
-Rev. Ray Simpson is the founder of this community.
+Rev. Ray Simpson is the Founding Guardian of this community.

 There is also a new 43 mile St. Hilda’s pilgrimage path in Northeast England from Hinderwell in Yorkshire to Whitby Abbey.
 It visits eight churches and chapels all dedicated to St Hilda.
 St Hilda’s Way was launched on Sunday June 28, 2015 with a special service at St. Hilda’s Well at Hinderwell Church.